 ASAP Committee on Cultural Competency Members

-Deirdre Rice-Reese, Committee On Cultural Competency Chair • Samaritan Village
+Deirdre Rice-Reese, Committee On Cultural Competency Chair • Samaritan Daytop Village

 David Caba, Committee On Cultural Competency Co-Chair • Good Shepherd Services

-Ricky Cottingham, Cultural Diversity Committee Policy Advocate • J-CAP
+Ricky Cottingham, Cultural Diversity Committee Policy Advocate • SDV Forbell

 Sonskeshana Kornegay, Committee On Cultural Competency Past Chair • Private Practice